-Example dates are given as at the time of publishing on a weekend during October 2019.
-Prices can be highly variable, however, and it depends how many you have to sleep in your group.
+Example dates are given at the time of original publishing on a weekend during early 2019.
+Prices can be highly variable, however, and it depends on how many you have to sleep in your group.

 Ramada Resort by Wyndham Dead Sea (4*)

-Ramada sits quite a lot further to the north of the Dead Sea than most of the other Dead Sea Resort offerings in Jordan.
-The private beach frontage is one of the largest with a gentle slope and easy walk-in access.
-Do note, the beach isn’t immediately connected to resort but a free shuttle runs between the two.
+Ramada sits much further to the north of the Dead Sea than most of the other Dead Sea Resort offerings in Jordan.
+The private beach frontage is one of the largest, with a gentle slope and easy walk-in access.
+Note that the beach isn’t immediately connected to the resort, but a free shuttle runs between the two.

-There are 161 rooms and suites and a choice of five dining outlets as well as an onsite spa and gym.
+There are 161 rooms and suites and a choice of five dining outlets and an onsite spa and gym.
 Kids will enjoy the two swimming pools (one heated in the winter with slides), kids club and large children’s playground.

 What does it cost to stay at Ramada by Wyndham Dead Sea?